Upper Manhattan Running Zone

 North along the River

 From here you can run along the River through the upper 140s and the 150s, where there are big community cookouts on summer weekends with delicious smells and blasting merengue, salsa, and bachata that give you a jolt of energy.
 Riverside Park turns into Fort Washington Park at 155th Street, but you won't notice.
 Reportedly falcons live there.
-When you come to what seems to be the end of the path at about 165th Street at some baseball fields, turn right (east, away from the river) and the path continues around behind the fields, like a shady country lane, and then comes out within sight of the Little Red Light House at the base of the bridge (PHOTO), which is one of the all-time great destinations.
+When you come to what seems to be the end of the path at about 165th Street at some baseball fields, turn right (east, away from the river) and the path continues around behind the fields, like a shady country lane along the railroad bed, and then comes out within sight of the Little Red Light House at the base of the bridge, which is one of the all-time great destinations.
 Before coming here, be sure to read the book.
-Sometimes you'll find Port-A-Potties set up there, but don't count on it.
-There's also a big field house with bathrooms but I've never found it open.
+As of July 2009 (and checked again in May 2012) the bathrooms just south of the bridge are open.

 "Little Red Lighthouse in more tranquil times", Photo by Jeff Bogumil